smouksassi/ggquickeda/README.md

 * Adding a title, subtitle and a caption

 ### How To
-A shorter version of this walkthrough within the app.
+A shorter version of this walk-through within the app.

 ### X/Y Plot
 Main plot is output here with the various options to generate the plot below the possibilities include: